 High Point, NC 27268

-A loan is financial assistance that enables students and parents to borrow money from the federal government, state government or private lenders.
+A loan is financial assistance that enables students and parents to borrow money from the federal government or private lenders.
 These loans must be repaid.
 Borrowers are responsible for signing a Master Promissory Note for each loan program, which is a binding, legal document through which the borrower agrees to repay the loan.
 To be considered for any of these loans, students must fill out the Free Application for Federal Student Aid (FAFSA).

 Subsidized Direct loans are loans based on financial need for which the federal government pays the interest that accrues while the borrower is in an in-school, grace, or deferment status.
 Unsubsidized Direct loans are loans for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Interest on unsubsidized loans accrues from the date of disbursement and continues throughout the life of the loan.
 Repayment for these two loans begins after graduation or when the student drops below part-time.
 The student has up to 10 years to repay these loans.